 Crowdsourcing – the act of obtaining information or input into a particular task or project by enlisting the services of a large number of people, either paid or unpaid, typically via the Internet – was officially coined in a 2006 Wired Magazine article and added to The Oxford English Dictionary in 2013.
 Many companies have used this method of obtaining information to reduce costs, learn from their target audience, and encourage new, fresh ideas.
 Established consumer brands such as Coca-Cola, Doritos, and Budweiser have successfully crowdsourced marketing campaigns, going as far as having consumers create advertisements for the Super Bowl.

 While there have been several success stories, crowdsourcing certainly has its downside.
-When asking the online community for their thoughts, there is little regulation and quality can be significantly diminished.
+When asking the online community for their thoughts, little regulation and quality can be significantly diminished.
 Brands are learning, from theirs or others’ mistakes, what and how they can successfully crowdsource.
 While consumers’ input has shown to be very useful in generating new flavors or genuine reactions to their products, they might not be as helpful in name ideation:

 Mountain Dew has to Apologize for “Losing to the Internet: When the soft drink Brand Mountain Dew ran their ‘Dub the Dew’ contest in 2012, things certainly could have gone better.
-The online poll ended up being topped by names as ridiculous as “Diabeetus” and simply “Soda,” but also took a dark turn with plenty more offensive suggestions as well.
-Eventually, the poll was shut down and Mountain Dew apologized.
+The online poll ended up being topped by names as ridiculous as “Diabeetus” and simply “Soda,” but it also took a dark turn with plenty more offensive suggestions as well.
+Eventually, the poll was shut down, and Mountain Dew apologized.

-While it is important to create a buzz and get consumers excited about upcoming products or services, Brand naming is something best reserved for experts who have built methodologies that guarantee a world-class name that will drive the accomplishment of the overall Brand from launch to legacy.
+While it is important to create a buzz and get consumers excited about upcoming products or services, Brand naming is best reserved for experts who have built methodologies that guarantee a world-class name that will drive the accomplishment of the overall Brand from launch to legacy.